 Showcase Your Company and Products at International Trade Shows

-Don’t have the time or resources to travel to Mexico for the ABASTUR show?
-Use this FREE service as a stepping stone into the Mexican hospitality and restaurant market!
+Don’t have the time or resources to travel to Brazil for the FiSA Show?
+Use this FREE service as a stepping stone into the Brazilian market!

 Participation for the showcase is on a first-come, first-served basis.

 Suppliers are strongly encouraged to send product samples to the show to gain the greatest benefit.

 Virtual Pre-show briefing with our In-Market Representatives to gain brief knowledge prior to the show

 Samples and literature displayed in the booth and shared with key prospects

 1 Page post-show report with trade contact list

 Shipping instructions to send product samples to the show

 *Participation is limited to suppliers who are not already exhibiting at the tradeshow where the showcase is taking place.
 Additionally, due to limited showcase capacity for each show and the intent to reach as many exporters as possible with this program, exporters are limited to participation in no more than four showcases per year.